KelCodesStuff/Swift-Guide/README.md

 ## Big-O notation
 I believe that when learning any programming language it's also important to learn about Big-O notation and how it relates to the current language.

-It's useful to know how fast an algorithm is and how much space it needs.
-This allows you to pick the right algorithm for the job.
+Learning how fast an algorithm is and how much memory it needs is always necessary in order to pick the right algorithm for the job.

 Big-O notation gives you a rough indication of the running time of an algorithm and the amount of memory it uses.
-When someone says, "This algorithm has worst-case running time of **O(n^2)** and uses **O(n)** space," they mean it's kinda slow but doesn't need lots of extra memory.
+When someone says,

+For example, an algorithm with a running time of **O(n^2)** and uses **O(n)** space, means it's somewhat slow but it doesn't need a lot of extra memory.

 Figuring out the Big-O of an algorithm is usually done through mathematical analysis.
-We're skipping the math here, but it's useful to know what the different values mean, so here's a handy table. **n** refers to the number of data items that you're processing.
+Here's a table. **n** refers to the number of data items being processed.
 For example, when sorting an array of 100 items, **n = 100**.

 Big-O | Name | Description
 ------| ---- | -----------